Yancey2023/CHelper-Core/README.md

 ## Plan

-- [x] make a lexer, which let the command string become token list
+- [×] make a lexer, which let the command string become token list.
-- [ ] make cpack, which is a resources pack contained ID and command.
+- [×] make cpack, which is a resources pack contained ID and command.
 - [ ] parser, which let token list become element list.
 Element can contain many elements.
-- [ ] checker, which will check the element though other element.
+- [ ] checker, which will check the element through other element.
 - [ ] ...

 ## Why choose c++